jacobdufault/forge/Collections/README.md

-## Neon.Collections
+## Forge.Collections

-`Neon.Collections` provides some useful collection-style classes, such as a `Bag` (O(1) insert and removal, but removes can reorder the container).
+`Forge.Collections` provides some useful collection-style classes, such as a `Bag` (O(1) insert and removal, but removes can reorder the container).
 This module is small so a cursory glance will explain it all.